jbgo/chasqui/README.md

     rake resque:work

+For more information on running Resque workers, please refer to the [resque documentation](https://github.com/resque/resque).

 ## Why Chasqui?

-* Reduces coupling between applications
+* Reduces coupling between applications.
+* Simple to learn and use.
-* Integrates with the popular sidekiq and resque background worker libraries
+* Integrates with the popular Sidekiq and Resque background worker libraries.
-* Queues events for registered subscribers even if a subscriber is unavailable
+* Queues events for registered subscribers even if a subscriber is unavailable.
+* Subscribers can benefit from Sidekiq's built-in retry functionality for failed jobs.

 ## Limitations

-In order for chasqui to work properly, the publisher, broker, and all subscribers must connect to the same Redis database.
+In order for Chasqui to work properly, the publisher, broker, and all subscribers must connect to the same Redis database.
+Chasqui is intentionally simple and may not have all of the features you would expect from a messaging system.
+If Chasqui is missing a feature that you simply cannot live without, please consider [opening a GitHub issue]() to discuss your feature.

 ## Contributing